cnescatlab/sonar-scanner-catlab/tests/README.md

 1. Import Vera++ results
     * file: import_vera_results.bash
     * purpose: Check that issues revealed by vera++ and activated in the Quality Profile can be imported in SonarQube.
+1. RATS
+    * file: rats.bash
+    * purpose: Check that RATS can be launched from within the container to analyze C/C++ projects.
+1. Import RATS results
+    * file: import_rats_results.bash
+    * purpose: Check that issues revealed by RATS and activated in the Quality Profile can be imported in SonarQube.
+1. Frama-C
+    * file: framac.bash
+    * purpose: Check that Frama-C can be launched from within the container to analyze C/C++ projects.
+1. Import Frama-C results
+    * file: import_framac_results.bash
+    * purpose: Check that issues revealed by Frama-C and activated in the Quality Profile can be imported in SonarQube.

 ### How to run all the tests